From Wagyu ribeyes to dry-aged Tomahawks, I found the best steaks in Bali at these restaurants and steakhouses.

 Fine Wagyu and lobster surf & turf, served with panoramic rice terrace views.

-This is one of those hidden Ubud gems you’d never know about unless someone told you.
+This is one of those hidden Ubud gems you’d never know existed unless someone told you.
 The Grill at Luxe is a seriously good grill restaurant within a boutique hotel.
 Even the journey there (you can be picked up on a scooter through rice paddies!) sets the tone for dinner.

 Chef Agus Kartika plates up some of the best Wagyu I’ve tried in Ubud.
 The striploin Kiwami (marbling score 9+) is the definition of indulgence, and the Surf & Turf with buttery lobster is perfect if you’re sharing.
 Sitting with a glass of red, watching the light fade over the terraces, I couldn’t imagine a better setting for a steak.